mozilla/version-control-tools/docs/hgmozilla/unifiedrepo.rst

-``https://hg.mozilla.org/mozilla-unified`` is a *read-only* unified repository containing all of the commits on the ``default`` branch of the various Firefox repositories (mozilla-central, inbound, aurora, beta, release, esr, etc) in chronological order by push time.
+``https://hg.mozilla.org/mozilla-unified`` is a *read-only* unified repository containing all of the commits on the ``default`` branch of the various Firefox repositories (mozilla-central, autoland, aurora, beta, release, esr, etc) in chronological order by push time.

 Advantages of the Unified Repo